ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 especially useful since different projects might require different versions of OCaml.

-The best way to install OCaml is with opam, OCaml's pacakge manager.
+The best way to install OCaml is with opam, OCaml's package manager.

 ### Installing opam

 [opam](https://opam.ocaml.org/), the package manager of OCaml, introduces the concept of "switches," consisting of a compiler together with a set of packages (libraries and other files).
 Switches are used to have independent sets of dependencies in different projects.

-After having installed opam, you will need to initialise it, [see below](#initialize-opam).
+After having installed opam, you will need to initialise it, [see below](#initialising-opam).

 To install opam, you can [use your system package manager](https://opam.ocaml.org/doc/Install.html#Using-your-distribution-39-s-package-system) or download the [binary distribution](https://opam.ocaml.org/doc/Install.html#Binary-distribution).
 The details are available in the above links, but for convenience, we copy a few of them here: